 The Germans are very organised and very structured.
 And then the French, now I have to be very careful because I am German, but the French are slightly superior.

 This kind of lazy caricature is nothing new, especially for those brought up on a steady diet of Tintin and Asterix, but although all these examples are seemingly harmless, why does the underlying idea of ascribing moral, social or political significance to genetic lineage remain so durable in today's age of anti-racism?
 To be sure, culture is not quite the same thing as race, but being judged by the character of one's ancestors rather than the actions of an individual is, at its core, one of the many conflations at the heart of racism.
 There is certainly a large amount of cognitive dissonance at work, especially when Friebe elaborates:

 East German athletes were like incredible robotic figures, fallen off a production line somewhere behind the Iron Curtain...

 Imention all this as I am known within my circles for remarking on these national characters, even collecting stereotypical examples of Italians 'being Italian' and the French 'being French' at times.
-Contrary to evidence, I don't believe in this kind of innate quality but what I do suspect is that people generally behave how they think they ought to behave, perhaps out of sheer imitation or the simple pleasure of conformity.
+Contrary to any evidence, I don't believe in this kind of innate quality.
+But what I do suspect is that people generally behave how they think they ought to behave, perhaps out of sheer imitation or the simple pleasure of conformity.
 As the novelist Will Self put it:

 It's quite a complicated collective imposture, people pretending to be British and people pretending to be French, and then they get really angry with each other over what they're pretending to be.

-The really remarkable thing about this tendency is that even if we consciously notice it there is no seemingly no escape — even I could not smirk when I considered that a brash Texan winning the Tour de France actually combines two of America's cherished obsessions: winning... and annoying the French.
+The really remarkable thing about this tendency is that even if we consciously notice it, there is no seemingly no escape: even I could not smirk when I realised that a brash Texan winning the Tour de France somehow manages to combine two of America's most cherished obsessions — winning... and annoying the French.